hadwi537/HealthSciHelper/README.md

 # HealthSciHelper

-Idea is to promote other oppurnities for Health Science first year Students at Otago University
+This project aims to promote other oppurtunities for Health Science first year Students at Otago University.

-A website composed of three virtual machines.
-The first hosts the webserver that deals with user interaction, while another holds the paper data while the final one defines the RESTful-api that is used to relate the two serves

  ### Build instuctions
  To access the remote server, use the remote explorer config.